umd-dslam/docs/src/setup/README.md

 # Setting up Environment

 In this section, you will learn how to setup the development environment.
-This project provides a flexible metadata storage layer to integrate different database systems into HDFS.
-For the sake of simplicity, **only Postgres** integration is currently available.
+FileScale provides a flexible database layer to conveniently integrate different database systems into HDFS.
+We developed an isolation environment for continuous development.
+To make FileScale reproducible in anytime and anywhere, all experiments are evaluated in the docker containers or AWS EC2 instances.
+Our containerized database system exposes an external IP and Port for users, so that HDFS can connect to it through the JDBC-compliant driver.

-We have developed an isolation environment for development and experiment.
-All experiments are done in a docker container which is reproducible in any machines.
-Our containerized PostgreSQL exposes an external IP and Port for users, so that HDFS container can connect to PostgreSQL through JDBC Driver.
+Currently, FileScale supports PostgreSQL, CockroachDB and VoltDB.
+For the sake of simplicity and completeness, we recommend you choose VoltDB as FileScale's underlying database system.